-An example of the collected data can be seen in Figure 8.
+An example of the collected data can be seen in Figure 9.
 We can see the signal encodes 8 QPSK symbols, corresponding to the bit sequence for the Iridium message header: 11 00 00 11 11 00 11 00.
 However, unlike a constellation plot at 1 sample per symbol, we can see the movement between the two symbols and the impairment on the signal.
 It is clear that there is significant impairment; this is likely caused by a combination of channel noise, multipath distortion, and hardware characteristics of the transmitter.
 Our goal is to isolate the last of these, ignoring the channel noise and other characteristics - these will be the same between transmitters, and not useful in this context.

 4.3.1 Data Preprocessing.
 We opt to use a minimal amount of preprocessing to avoid destroying data which might be useful for fingerprinting.
 On top of the band-pass filtering and phase synchronization performed by gr-iridium, we scale each waveform in the dataset so values range between -1 - i and 1 + i.
-This makes visualization easier, and removes magnitude as an additional factor the model needs to learn.
-We also remove all messages which do not decode as valid IRA messages - although this removes a large number of messages, it ensures that all data is labeled and eliminates the noisiest messages which do not properly decode.
+This removes amplitude as a factor the model needs to learn to adjust for, and makes visualization easier.
+We also remove all messages which do not decode as valid